Current Contests

 NYCIML www.nyciml.org

 The NYC Interscholastic Math League offers several levels of contests for high school students, competing in teams to solve individual questions.
 Contests are administered in schools by a math teacher several times each semester.
 Most members of NYC Math Team participate in IML contests.
 If your school doesn’t offer it, it’s easy for a coach to start it.
+The NYCIML is administered by the NYC Math Team.

 AMC is a national competition with individual questions.
 It offers multiple levels, for grades 8 (November), 10 and 12 (February).
 Top performers are invited to continue with AIME, then USAMO, culminating with the IMO (International Math Olympiad).